HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/http-handler.md

 It is recommended to keep the operations in HTTP handlers as lightweight as possible, because these components will run in a web context where arbitrary memory limits and time limits can apply.
 For webhook notifications containing only identities, the handler should use the [`\Heptacom\HeptaConnect\Portal\Base\Publication\Contract\PublisherInterface`](./default-utilities.md#publisherinterface) to offload further I/O into an emitter.
-Webhooks that receive entire entity payloads can a packer and dispatch entities immediately to the [`\Heptacom\HeptaConnect\Portal\Base\Flow\DirectEmission\DirectEmissionFlowContract`](./default-utilities.md#directemissionflowcontract)
+Webhooks that receive entire entity payloads can use a packer and dispatch entities immediately to the [`\Heptacom\HeptaConnect\Portal\Base\Flow\DirectEmission\DirectEmissionFlowContract`](./default-utilities.md#directemissionflowcontract).

 ## Usage